-You can now have your test's data and stats sent from Convert Experiences inside Google Analytics (Classic and Universal) and this way you are able to build rich reports that can bring valuable insights about how specific tests perform on certain specific segments of users.
+You can now have your experiments' data and statistics sent from Convert Experiences inside Google Analytics (Classic, Universal or Global Site Tag) and this way you are able to build rich reports that can bring valuable insights about how specific experiments perform on certain segments of users.

 For example, you could see how are your variations performing in a certain browser, or how are they performing for visitors that are coming from Adwords.